sleepymalc/pbb.wtf/content/posts/BertrandParadox/index.md

 From the discussion, how do we know that we're safe when dealing with things like "*choosing ___ randomly*"?
 The answer is if there is a clear *symmetry* in that space, and we want our distribution to be *invariant* to that symmetry.

 For example, if we say *choose a real number in $[0,1]$ randomly*, there should be no ambiguity.
-This is because in $[0,1]$, there is one symmetry that is clear: the translation.
+This is because, in $0,1$, there is one symmetry that is clear: the translation.

 <p align="center">
 	<img src="figures/trans_inv.png"/>